Veterans Benefits Administration, Department of Veterans Affairs.

 Title: Statement of Person Claiming to Have Stood in Relation of Parent (VA Form 21P-524).

 OMB Control Number: 2900-0059.

-Type of Review: Revision of a Currently Approved Collection.
+Type of Review: Reinstatement of a previously approved collection.

 Estimated Annual Burden: 800 hours.